 A canopy of trees shelters the boardwalks that lead to the lounge where drinks and meals are shared outdoors or indoors by a roaring fireplace.
 The heated plunge pool overlooking the mountains is a favorite place to unwind and take in the beauty of this place.

-All meals, house drinks and all land and water activities located on Mosaic are included when staying at Lagoon Lodge.
+All meals (full breakfast, light lunch / picnic, and gourmet dinner), house drinks (including wine, beer, and spirits) and all land and water activities located on Mosaic are included when staying at Lagoon Lodge.

 - Lagoon Lodge Rates May–Aug: